dark-side/sports-hub/products/sport_news_portal/web_application_features/comments/user_stories/interacting_with_existing_article_comments/README.md

 ## Description

     As a site user
-    I want to sort comments and like or dislike comments
+    I want to sort comments and like or dislike the comment

 ## Acceptance criteria